 Students who receive a failing grade on an assignment for Academic Misconduct will not be allowed to drop that course without instructor permission.
 In addition, students who are given a failing grade in the course for Academic Misconduct will not be allowed to drop the course.
 ICC reserves the right to reinstate any individuals who are dropped in these situations.

 Withdrawals after the end date listed in the class schedule will be considered late.
-Download the late withdrawal form for more information.
+Check the Late withdrawal page for more information.

 Withdrawal due to Active Duty Call

 In accordance with Illinois Statute 330 ILCS 60/5.2, students who are called to active military service have the right to receive a refund of tuition and fees applicable to their registration when called to duty for a period of seven or more consecutive days.
 Withdrawal from courses will not impact the grade point average of the service member.
 Please provide a copy of your orders to the ICC Veterans Affairs Coordinator as soon as you receive them.